Thermal Isolation Bracket — Conduction Path Analysis

 Design 1 — Baseline (2 slots)

-Straight slots reduce the conduction cross-section.
-Heat still has a relatively direct route across the remaining bridges.
+Straight slots reduce conductive area, but heat still crosses through relatively direct remaining bridges.

 Design 2 — Center slit with radiused ends

-• Change: smaller Aeff through the main heat bridge.
+• Smaller Aeff through the main heat bridge.

 Design 3 — Serpentine multi-pass slot

-• Tradeoffs: more machining, lower stiffness, and higher ligament stress → verify.
+• Tradeoffs: more machining, reduced stiffness, and ligament stress requiring structural review.

-A 1.5mm recessed pocket was integrated into the serpentine path to further decouple the heat source from the mounting interface.
+A 1.5 mm recessed pocket was added to further reduce direct conduction between the hot region and the mounting interface.

 Design ranking

-With the same k and ΔT across all cases, heat leak scales with Aeff/Leff.
+With constant k and ΔT, heat leak scales with Aeff/Leff.
 Expected ranking: Design 3, then Design 2, then Design 1.
-Final selection should be confirmed with thermal FEA and a stress check at slot ends/ligaments.

 Design Geometry change Thermal lever Tradeoff